hashicorp/terraform-provider-google/website/docs/r/compute_disk.html.markdown

   Last attach timestamp in RFC3339 text format.

 * `last_detach_timestamp` -
-  Last dettach timestamp in RFC3339 text format.
+  Last detach timestamp in RFC3339 text format.

 * `users` -
   Links to the users of the disk (attached instances) in form: